-- 1. This program provides comprehensive knowledge and practical training in the human physiology, food science, basic nutrition, dietetics and basic biochemistry, disease and public health.
+- 1. This program provides comprehensive knowledge and practical training in the human physiology, food science, nutrition & dietetics, biochemistry.
 K2 - 2.
-Students will acquire and demonstrate competency in laboratory safety and in routine and - 3.
-To improve the personal and community health status. - 4.
-To aware the disease condition and to gain knowledge about the diet prescribed as per disease condition. - 5.
-Laboratory skills applicable to Nutritional research or clinical methods, including accurately reporting observations and analysis.
+Students will acquire laboratory skills applicable to Nutrition research, Nutrient analysis, Food quality control. - 3.
+Students will lend in achieving sustainable development goals (SDG). - 4.
+They will demonstrate their dietetics skill by analyzing disease condition and prescribed diet for the same. - 5.
+Students will showcase expertise food standardization, formulation and sensory evaluation.
 K3 - 6.
-Students gain the knowledge of principles and practices in the main applications of various fields of nutrition and dietetics and to the industrial production of foods, clinical experience in hospitals, other useful products, including the use of modified nutrition and enriched and fortified food products K3
+Students gain the knowledge of principles and practices in the main applications of various fields of nutrition and dietetics and to the industrial production of foods, clinical experience in hospitals, other useful products, including the use of modified nutrition and enriched and fortified food products.
+K3

-PROGRAMME OUTCOME (PO)
+PROGRAMME OUTCOME(PO)